 13A.5.
-Postal Supervisor Course Lesson Summary and Performance Standards b.
-Lesson Title: Operate the AMPS Database
+Postal Supervisor Course Lesson Summary and Performance Standards a.
+Lesson Title: Identify MPS Responsibilities

-- a.
-Lesson Title: Identify MPS Responsibilities - (1) Standard: Students will be assessed with a minimum of 80% accuracy during the following learning activities: - (a) Summarize the history, legal mandates, and primary functions of the MPS. - (b) Identify who can use the MPS.
+(1) Standard: Students will be assessed with a minimum of 80% accuracy during the following learning activities:

+- (a) Summarize the history, legal mandates, and primary functions of the MPS. - (b) Identify who can use the MPS.